 But there were key differences.
 The first was that people bought music over and over because vinyl records and tapes wear out with repeated use.
 ROM cartridges don’t really do that so much.
 The other difference is format changes.
 And that’s the other place Atari fumbled.

 Why the Atari 2600 fell so hard and fast

 First, let’s get one thing straight.
 The Atari 2600 wasn’t a failure.
-It sold 30 million units and greatly exceeded expectations.
+It sold 30 million units, accumulated a library of over 400 titles, and greatly exceeded expectations.
 The problem wasn’t the 2600 so much as the succession plan.